S-NA/purescript-web-extensions/README.md

 yourself.
 First please see the [Building instructions](./README.md#Building-for-development) and build the library.
 Then you can generate the docs with with purescript compiler:
+`make docs` or `npx spago docs`
-`npx purs docs --format html src/**/*.purs .spago/**/src/**/*.purs` Next you can open and browse the docs in your favourite browser:
+Next you can open and browse the docs in your favourite browser:
 `firefox ./generated-docs/html/Browser.WebRequest.html`
-There will be a lot of unrelated library documentation there, that's purescript current limitation.
-Fortunately the modules you are interested in start with Browser and so are on top.
+There will be a lot of unrelated library documentation there; fortunately the modules you are interested in start with Browser and so are on top.

 ## Installation